VictorNguyen031900/VictorNguyen031900/README.md

 ### Hello! 👋

 # About Me
 My name is Victor Nguyen and I'm a 20 year old Computer Information Systems Major at California State University San Marcos.
 I strive to become a Software Developer, Database Administrator, or anything involving technology!
 I am currently teaching myself a programming language called Python because of its vast usage outside of university.
 Alongside learning Python, I'm creating my personal Discord Bot and I plan to have many features to make the bot useful for anyone other than myself.
-I'm a full-time student meaning I'm not currently searching for a job but I do want to find an internship involving my major so I can gain more experience!
+I do want to find an internship involving my major so I can gain more experience!

 ## Fun Facts!
 - I love computer hardware and custom mechanical keyboards